-Butte Humane Society's Low-Cost Spay & Neuter Clinic not only promotes education to the public concerning animal care and the importance of spaying and neutering, but it also provides much-needed low-cost, high quality spay/neuter and vaccination services to our community.
+Butte Humane Society's Low-Cost Spay & Neuter Clinic not only promotes education to the public concerning animal care and the importance of spaying and neutering, but it also provides much-needed low-cost, high quality spay/neuter, vaccination services and after-care services to our community.

 Click here for information on local voucher programs that can help provide financial assistance with spay/neuter of your pet.

 Mon-Fri: animals MUST have an appointment!

 Animals must be 8 weeks of age and/or 2 pounds in weight before they can be altered.

 To make check-in for your animal's appointment go quicker, you may print out and complete our anesthetic release form ahead of time.

 |Small Dog (0-25lbs)||$75||Feline Spay||$65|